-Ph.D., City and Regional Planning, UC Berkeley; M.A.
+Ph.D., City and Regional Planning, UC Berkeley; M.C.P.
 UC Berkeley; B.A.
 Mills College

 Areas of Interest:Critical Poverty Studies, Feminist Theory, Global Racial Capitalism, Postcolonial Studies, Social Movements, Urban Inequality

 Office Location:5367, Public Affairs

 Recently in the News

 Ananya Roy is Professor of Urban Planning, Social Welfare, and Geography and The Meyer and Renee Luskin Chair in Inequality and Democracy at the University of California, Los Angeles.
 She is the founding Director of the UCLA Luskin Institute on Inequality and Democracy at UCLA, which advances research and scholarship concerned with displacement and dispossession in Los Angeles and elsewhere in the world.
 Working in alliance with social movements and community organizations, the Institute seeks to build power and abolish structures of inequality.
 Previously she was on the faculty at the University of California, Berkeley, where she received her Master’s in City Planning (1994) and Ph.D. in Urban Planning (1999).
 There she was the recipient of the Distinguished Teaching Award, the highest teaching recognition that the University of California, Berkeley bestows on its faculty.
 In 2011, Ananya received the Excellence in Achievement award of the Cal Alumni Association, a lifetime achievement award which recognizes her contributions to the University of California and public sphere.